CMPT-479/VBNConcolicGen/README.md

-# Java Automatic Unit Test Generation
+# VBNConcolicGen: Java Automatic Unit Test Generation
 Unit testing provides the foundation of the Testing pyramid in traditional approaches and requires a lot of resources to create and maintain the test suite.
-We aim to automate the process to save resources (and avoid tedious work) using symbolic execution frameworks.
+We aim to automate the process to save resources (and avoid tedious work) concolic execution.

+Concolic execution (concrete + symbolic) has been used by Sen et al. to generate unit tests for both C and Java programs through CUTE and jCUTE respectively.
+Those libraries were written almost 20 years ago, with older dependencies.
+This project aims to recreate portions of the CUTE library using dependencies and versions of Java.
+This project recreation will be substituting Sen et al.’s jCUTE usage of JDK 1.4 with JDK 1.11, and will use Z3 as the SMT solver, offered by Microsoft Research, rather than lp_solve.

+Heavily inspired by CUTE and jCUTE.

+## Components
+- Instrumentation
+- Runtime Library
+- Concolic Runner
+- Constraint Solver

 ## Dependencies
-- Java 1.8 (Any JDK should be fine, though this project has currently been set up with Amazon Corretto 8)
+- Java 1.11
 - Maven
 - JUnit
 - Z3, used by many symbolic execution modules
-- JavaParser
 - Soot

 ## Contributors